Guidance that helps you build a brand that matters.

 To do the real work of branding, we must begin with a simple truth:

-In other words, most brands are irrelevant.
 No matter how much we marketers may tell ourselves otherwise, consumers wouldn’t miss most brands if they disappeared tomorrow.
+They’d quickly find a substitute and get on with their days.

 Accepting this fact allows us to embrace the core challenge of building a brand strategy (and a business):